dduwab/sclDocs/docs/Synopsis.md

 - **rotation** is a type of alteration that causes the sprite to rotate around its center point.
 - Both sprites and alterations have a **where** clause.
 The **where** clause of objects provide property values for those objects.
 - Properties of **where** clauses and values of **having** clauses may or may not be separated with an **and** keyword.
+- Rotations and angles are based on the Unit Circle where 0 degrees is rightward on the horizontal access and 90 is up, therefore a positive rotation is counter-clockwise.

 ## Test Prompt
 **ChatGPT 3.5**